Summer Day Camps

 Who are the camp staff?

-Theresa Kruid is a full-time staff naturalist and started the camp program in 1997.
-She has more than 20 years of experience working with children and leading them in outdoor nature activities and experiences.
-Jim Henning is a full-time staff resource naturalist with over six years of experience and will assist with the camps and sharing his knowledge and experience with outdoor skills.
-Dawn Snyder is the Education Director and will also assist with camps when needed.
-She has over 27 years’ experience in the field.
-We hire summer naturalists that are college students or graduates interested in the environmental education field.
+Theresa Kruid is the full-time Education Director and started the camp program in 1997.
+She has more than 25 years of experience working with children and leading them in outdoor nature activities and experiences.
+Kari Sandage is a full-time staff naturalist with over 7 years of experience and will assist with the camps and sharing her knowledge and experience with outdoor skills.
+The full-time staff assist the seasonal Summer Naturalists with the planning and teaching of camps, but the Summer Naturalists are the camp leaders.
 We carefully screen applicants and interview those who have experience working with kids (previous camp experience, student teaching, volunteering, etc.).
 We also look for people who have that certain spark that makes them kid magnets.
-The seasonal staff participates in at least one week of training, have passed background checks and work closely with the full-time staff.
+The seasonal staff participates in at least two weeks of training, have passed background checks and work closely with the full-time staff.

 What about volunteers?